 This work also speaks to the financial stability literature.
-Evidence reported by recent studies shows that banks have the ability to hide loan losses (e.g., Rojas-Suarez and Weisbrod (1996) from Latin America; OECD (2001) from the Russian Federation; Kanaya and Woo (2000), Hoshi and Kashyap (2004), Peek and Rosengren (2005) from Japan; Gunther and Moore (2003) from the US).
+Recent studies found evidence that banks are able to hide loan losses (e.g., Rojas-Suarez and Weisbrod (1996) from Latin America; OECD (2001) from the Russian Federation; Kanaya and Woo (2000), Hoshi and Kashyap (2004), Peek and Rosengren (2005) from Japan; Gunther and Moore (2003) from the US).
 Successive loan forbearance is a means of concealing loan losses, especially by rolling over bad loans with the accrual of interest.
-Niinimaki (2007) develops a model of financial intermediation similar to Holmstrom and Tirole (1997), but considering that banks may hide loan losses.
-He shows that even when loan risks are quite diversified, moral hazard may arise if the bank can hide its loan losses by rolling over the defaulted loans.
-As such, loans seem to be performing but the bank is actual insolvent.
+Niinimaki (2007) develops a model of financial intermediation similar to Holmstrom and Tirole (1997), but their model considers that banks may hide loan losses.
+He shows that even when loan risks are diversified, moral hazard may arise if the bank can hide its loan losses by rolling over the defaulted loans.
+As such, loans seem to be performing but the bank is actually insolvent.
 Our results bring additional empirical evidence that loan forbearance may be used to conceal loan losses.
-Besides reporting the occurrence of successive forbearances, the results also show that the probability of forbearance is increasing on the number of occurrences of previous forbearances.
+Besides reporting successive forbearances, the results also show that the probability of forbearance increases with the number of previous forbearances.

-The present work is also related with the literature of earnings and capital management.
-Although the literature refers to "discretionary provisions" as a means of managing earnings and capital, they do not discuss the possible mechanisms to change non-discretionary provisions.
-This study offers a new view of possibly managing non-discretionary provisions through the use of loan forbearance.
+The present work also relates to the literature of earnings and capital management.
+Although the literature refers to "discretionary provisions" as a means of managing earnings and capital, these works do not discuss the possible mechanisms to change non-discretionary provisions.
+This study offers a new view of possibly managing non-discretionary provisions by using loan forbearance.

-The use of loan loss provisions by banks to manage earnings is almost a consensus over researchers.
+Banks using loan loss provisions to manage earnings is almost a consensus over researchers.
 In a study of banks across 48 countries, Shen and Chih (2005) conclude that most banks manage their earnings.
-Recent papers on this literature usually try to identify how the practice of earnings management is affected by factors such as auditor reputation (Kanagaretnam, Lim, and Lobo (2010); Magnis and Iatridis (2017)), and by institutional factors as investor protection, bank regulation and supervision (Shen and Chih (2005); Fonseca and González (2008)).
+Recent papers on this literature usually try to identify how the practice of earnings management is affected by factors such as auditor reputation (Kanagaretnam, Lim, and Lobo (2010); Magnis and latridis (2017)), and by institutional factors such as investor protection, bank regulation and supervision (Shen and Chih (2005); Fonseca and González (2008)).

-The same consensus does not exist about the use of loan loss provisions for capital management.
-Some studies (Beatty, Chamberlain, and Magliolo (1995); Ahmed, Takeda, and Thomas (1999)) support that loan loss provisions are used as techniques for capital management, whereas other (Collins, Shackelford, and Wahlen (1995); Kim and Kross (1998); Lobo, and Yang (2001)), in contrast, conclude that loan loss provisions are not used for managing capital.
-The recent literature presents results that are more refined.
+Though there is no consensus about using loan loss provisions for capital management, some studies support that loan loss provisions are used as techniques for capital management (Beatty, Chamberlain, and Magliolo (1995); Ahmed, Takeda, and Thomas (1999)), whereas other studies conclude that loan loss provisions are not used for managing capital (Collins, Shackelford, and Wahlen (1995); Kim and Kross (1998); Lobo, and Yang (2001)).
+The recent literature presents more refined results.
 Shrieves and Dahl (2003) conclude that banks with less than required capital increase their regulatory capital by decreasing loan loss provisions, entailing a greater capital adequacy ratio for the core capital through higher earnings.
-Magnis and Iatridis (2017) conclude that there is a greater manipulation in earnings and capital adequacy ratios through loan loss provisions, whereas Pérez et al. (2008) reject the hypothesis of capital management in Spanish banks.
+Magnis and latridis (2017) conclude there is a greater manipulation in earnings and capital adequacy ratios through loan loss provisions, whereas Pérez et al. (2008) reject the hypothesis of capital management in Spanish banks.

-Our findings have important implications for policy design and bank supervision, as they suggest that regulation may be one of the drivers of loan forbearance, possibly leading to sub-optimal allocation of credit.
-They also suggest that bank supervisors should devote special attention to the provisioning process of forborne loans, since forbearances can be used to circumvent regulation on provisions and artificially improve earnings and capital.
+Our findings have important implications for policy design and bank supervision, as they suggest that regulation may be a driver of loan forbearance, possibly leading to sub-optimal allocation of credit.
+These implications also suggest that bank supervisors should devote special attention to the provisioning process of forborne loans, since forbearances can be used to circumvent regulation on provisions and artificially improve earnings and capital.

 The remainder of the study proceeds as follows.
-Section 2 describes the data, its sources, and shows the univariate analysis.
+Section 2 describes the data, its sources and shows the univariate analysis.
 Section 3 presents the empirical methods.
 Section 4 shows the regression results and robustness tests.
 Section 5 concludes.